kkub11/microtonal2/NOTES.md

 **Rhythm:**
 - Measures are equal length
-- Each measure is divided into note events
-- Duration divisions: ÷2, ÷3, ÷4, ÷5 (user selects which are allowed)
+- Each measure is divided by one of: ÷2, ÷3, ÷4, or ÷5 (user enables each)
-- Multiple patterns of divisions per piece (up to 8 different patterns)
+- Multiple different division patterns can exist in one piece
-- Patterns distributed across measures recursively (DDCDDCBDDCDDCBA...)
+- Patterns distributed across measures recursively: DDCDDCBDDCDDCBA...
 - Pattern assignment can be correlated or independent between voices

 **Pitch to frequency:**